-- This manual - A Local Area Network (LAN) that either has access to at least one of the following: - An in-house NTP server - The Internet - A firewall that is open on Ports 80, 123, and 1777 - At least one laptop or desktop computer with access to this LAN and a web browser. - A router for the LAN that operates on the subnet 192.168.0.##. - A copy of the Monitor.exe program. - Security access to all of the above items. - A crossover cable and PoE injector or for programming the clocks.
+- This manual - A Local Area Network (LAN) that either has access to at least one of the following: - An in-house NTP server - The Internet - A local firewall that is open on Ports 80 (TCP), 123 (UDP), and 1777 (UDP) - At least one laptop or desktop computer with access to this LAN and a web browser. - A router for the LAN that operates on the subnet 192.168.0.##. - A copy of the Monitor.exe program. - Security access to all of the above items. - A crossover cable and PoE injector or for programming the clocks.
 (Optional A clock can also be programmed over a network.) - A means of keeping a record of the clock serial numbers, locations, and IP addresses.
 Create a table like the one shown below: